The first half of 2022 has been very bad for the crypto market.

 Bitcoin is a good indicator of the crypto market in general, because it’s the largest cryptocurrency by market cap and the rest of the market tends to follow its trends.

-Bitcoin’s price had a wild ride in 2021, and in November set another new all-time high price when it went over $68,000.
-This latest record high follows previous high points over $60,000 in April and October, as well as a summer drop to less than $30,000 in July.
 This volatility is a big part of why experts recommend keeping your crypto investments to less than 5% of your portfolio to begin with.

 Danial says there have been plenty of huge spikes followed by pullbacks in Bitcoin’s price since 2011.
 “What I expect from Bitcoin is volatility short-term and growth long-term.”

-What Bitcoin price volatility means for investors
+What bitcoin and ethereum price volatility means for investors

-Bitcoin’s volatility is more reason for investors to play a steady long game.
+Bitcoin and ethereum’s volatility is more reason for investors to play a steady long game.
 If you’re buying for long-term growth potential, then don’t worry about short-term swings.
 The best thing you can do is not look at your cryptocurrency investment, or “set it and forget it.”
 As experts continue to tell us each time there’s a price swing — whether up or down — emotional reaction can cause investors to act rashly and make decisions that result in losses on their investment.

 The Future of Cryptocurrency